spamegg1/spamegg1.github.io/tarski's-world/README.md

 This is very nice! 🥳
 Note that I intended to use these as `UI.evalPt` etc., so the importing downside does not matter here.
+The `val` downside is not relevant either, since these all have to be `def`s anyway.

 ### Import / export issues